Kurt Tank: Focke-Wulf Fw 191

 In 1940, the Focke-Wulf Fw 191 was entered into a tender for a mid-heavy bomber by the RLM.
 Focke-Wulf was commissioned to make two models.
-Tank deliberated between chosing the Daimler-Benz DB 604, Junkers Jumo 222 and the Daimler-Benz DB 603.
+Tank deliberated between choosing the Daimler-Benz DB 604, Junkers Jumo 222 and the Daimler-Benz DB 603.
 However, the RLM proposed using the Daimler-Benz DB 605, which reduced the range and payload of the aircraft without enhancing the speed.
 However, all the aforementioned engines were not available due to the war, and a BMW 801 had to be used for the Fw 191.
 The aircraft was not developed further.
 Tank believes the Fw 191 was needless, because the government was confused between dive bombers and long-range bombers.
 Tank also assesses the aircraft as too clumsy and not strong enough because the required engines weren't available.

 Ludwig Roselius, chairman and 46% majority shareholder of Focke-Wulf via Kaffee HAG, and Barbara Goette - his closest confidante - met with Tank in the Marcus-Allee, Bremen on many occasions.